BenZhang2022/mcp-cli/README.md

 ```

 ## Interactive Mode
 The client supports interactive mode, allowing you to execute commands dynamically.
-Type `help` for a list of available commands or `quit` to exit the program.
+Type The client supports interactive mode, allowing you to execute commands dynamically.
+Type `help` for a list of available commands or  for a list of available commands or `quit` to exit the program. to exit the program.

 ## Supported Commands
 - `ping`: Check if the server is responsive.